-The New Brunswick Institute of Agrologists awards a \$1000 scholarship to a student from New Brunswick entering the third year of study in the B.Sc.(Agr.) program at an agricultural college/faculty in Canada.
-The Scholarship Committee will take into consideration academic performance, participation in extra-curricular activities and financial need.
-Applications should be submitted not later than September 20 to:
+The New Brunswick Institute of Agrologists awards a \$1000 scholarship to a student from New Brunswick entering the third year of a degree course in Agriculture at a recognized Canadian Agricultural Education Institution.
+Selection criteria include: academic performance, participation in extracurricular activities and financial need.
+Applications must be submitted not later than October 1 to: